BillsLasa/Machine-Learning-Brain-Tumor-Recognition---Python/README.md

 ## Folders description 📁

-* **[Modelo]**: This folder contains the Matlab code that simulates a DC motor as a reference model to which the motor should be adapted when the inertia varies.
+* **[Model_Training]**: This folder contains the Matlab code that simulates a DC motor as a reference model to which the motor should be adapted when the inertia varies.
 The folder stores the matlab code and the simulink file with the mathematical model of the motor.

 * **[Etapa2-Obtencion_Dataset]**: This folder contains the Matlab code that obtains data from 2000 mathematical models of DC motors built in simulink that differ by a small variation in inertia.